passportxyz/passport-docs/pages/building-with-passport/tutorials/client-side-scoring.md

 description: This tutorial introduces client-side scoring
 ---

-# Custom scoring
+# Building a custom, client-side scorer

-Gitcoin Passport offers eevral scoring algorithms that can be executed on the Gitcoin servers, such that a numeric score for a Passport can be requested from the Passport API.
+Gitcoin Passport offers several scoring algorithms that can be executed on the Gitcoin servers, such that a numeric score for a Passport can be requested from the Passport API.
 However, this means you are restricted to Gitcoin's algorithm and Gitcoin's opinion about the relative weighting assigned to each individual Stamp.
-This might not be apopropriate for all use cases.
+This might not be appropriate for all use cases.

 For example, you might have a string preference for certain Stamps that are particularly relevant to your community that you want to weight more strongly in the scoring, or perhaps you have a great idea for a completely new algorithm that you want to implement to gate your app.

 This tutorial will walk you through developing a custom scorer for your app.